chrissimpkins/naked-docs/index.rst

 A Python Command Line Application Framework
 --------------------------------------------

-Naked (source: `PyPI`_, `GitHub`_) is a MIT licensed command line application framework that provides a range of features for Python application developers.
+Naked (source: `PyPI`_, `GitHub`_) is a MIT licensed command line application framework that provides a variety of features for Python application developers.

-Examples include:
+Here is a sample:

-* **New Project Generator** : Create the directory structure and project file stubs with the naked executable:
+* **New Project Generator** : Create your project directory structure and project file stubs with the `naked executable`_:

 .. code-block:: bash